 *pricing reflects what’s on the website at the time of writing this article

 Can’t live without your phone?
 Me either!
 Do you often work on the go?
 Me too!
 Obviously, there are a zillion apps that we all use and love.
 But if I HAD to narrow it down

 - Slack – “if you want to go fast, go alone.
 If you want to go far, go together.”
-I’m fortunate collaborate in a few great Slack groups that help me with sticky SEO situations, and general comradery, tips and trends
+I’m fortunate to collaborate in a few great Slack groups that help me with sticky SEO situations, and general comradery, tips, and trends

 - Headspace – do you know a guy named Tim Ferriss?
 He wrote/compiled a fantastic book called “Tribe of Mentors.”
 He observed, after interviewing more than 200 leaders, that 80% had “some form of guided mindfulness practice.”
 As my mind can go a million miles a minute, I’ve found a year paid subscription to Headspace to help me remain calm and focused

 - Google Ads – you can’t dispute the fact that SEO has changed dramatically from five years ago.
 SERPS have changed, CTRs have gone down, and zero-click searches is here to stay.
 If being at the top of Google for core keywords is important, diversifying but adding Google Ads and monitoring frequently is important

 - SEMRush Position Tracking **– logging in on a desktop or mobile website is for suckers.
 When you need to keep on top of your rankings, SEMrush’s keyword tracking app is hard to beat

 - Evernote – ever read the Checklist Manifesto?
 I’m a big fan of checklists for personal and professional use, and I use Evernote to keep me updated on the go.
 From summer bucket lists to speaking/presenting checklists to notes on my favorite books, I keep it all in Evernote